ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 Using an ESP32 as a "BLE to WiFi bridge" is working ok for all the BLE devices in my flat.
 Between the ESP32 and any of the LYWSD03MMC there is a maximum distance of around 5m and two walls/doors

-However, the connection to one LYWSD03MMC in the basement failed (slightly higher distance plus the additional floor/ceiling).
-I had to place a second ESP32 in my flat closer to the LYWSD03MMC (reducing the distance to 1-2m plus floor/ceiling) which is working fine now.
+The connection to one LYWSD03MMC in the basement failed at the beginning (slightly higher distance plus the additional floor/ceiling).
+Moving the ESP32 in my flat closer to the center of all LYWSD03MMC (reducing the distance to the one in the basement to 1-2m plus floor/ceiling) is working fine now.

 ### Accuracy